latextemplates/scientific-thesis-template/docs/README.md

 !
 Package fontspec Error: The font "LatinModernMath-Regular" cannot be found.
 ```

-Install the package "lm-math" manually.
+Install the package `lm-math` manually.

 ### Q: I get `!
 Package fontspec Error: The font "LinuxLibertineO" cannot be found.`.
 What can I do?